AnandVishesh1301/temboXpoke/README.md

 ## Deploying to Render

-This repo includes a `render.yaml` modeled on InteractionCo’s MCP server template.
+This repo includes a `render.yaml` modeled on InteractionCo's MCP server template.
+Refer to this link for InteractionCo's official FastMCP Render deployment template: https://github.com/InteractionCo/mcp-server-template

 High level: